kamarabbas99/WareHouse-Inventory-app/documentation/i3Worksheet.md

 ## Acceptance test, untestable

-Some challenges we ran into when creating acceptance tests was figuring out a way to appropriately test if a feature worked.
+A challenge that we ran into when creating the acceptance tests was figuring out a way to appropriately test if a actaully feature worked.
-This was typically with the features "View Inventory", "Stock Item Information", and "Report".
+This was specifically with the features "View Inventory", "Stock Item Information", and "Report".
-Since these features involved just checking that you can view some details.
+Since these features only involved checking that you can view some details, no data was changed.
 To test these, we simply made sure that the user could navigate to these pages.

+Another challenge that we ran into was narrowing down part of the feature that the test should test.
+This happened with our "Add Inventory" feature could be interpreted differently.
+We could have interpreted it as being able to create an inventory, or add quantity to an existing item, or add a new item.
+We ended up testing new item creation and changing the quantity.

 ## Velocity/teamwork